timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-11-25
+# Today is 2019-11-28

 ## Objectives for the day:

-- Update the Key Performance Indicators.
+- Get warmed up to Turbo Boom! development again.
-- Brainstorm marketing ideas for Turbo Boom! and more.
+- Brainstorm ideas for levels.
-- Potential: Do some some writing for the email campaign.
-- Potential: Do some some writing for an article.
+- Start creating some levels.

 # Purpose